Home

 Dozenal (Base 20, 12, 1100)

-Ah, base three four.
+Ah, base three times four.
 Great with twos, threes, and fours, at the cost of everything else.
 It's large too.
-Like seximal but bad.
+Like seximal, but bad.
+I'm very torn on whether to put this in front or behind of decimal.
+They're so similar in quality they're not worth comparing, in my opinion.

 Decimal (Base 14, 10, 1010)